 Mobile phones, televisions, computers, iPods all play a much more important part in our lives when other forms of entertainment are less frequent due to restrictions on our budgets.

 There are any number of services you can provide with a van.
-House clearance, removals, deliveries etc. And if you don’t yet have the capital to buy a van then why not hire a van.
+House clearance, removals, deliveries etc. You may not be able to compete with the large national removals firms or the specialist international removals companies but such a business could be very successful locally.
+And if you don’t yet have the capital to buy a van then why not hire a van.
 That way you are only paying for the days you actually need it.

 Although there is a recession, those people who employ gardeners are less likely to be affected by it, or they have gardens they simply cannot manage by themselves.
 Of course, you will need to have gardening skills and knowledge if you are to thrive in such a business.